jsarchibald/cs50/exercises/week8.md

 Create an HTML page about yourself (or a character you really like).
 You can include images, text, links, anything really -- keep it appropriate for Harvard and please don't add dangerous JavaScript, but other than that, the idea here is to get practice with HTML and CSS so you feel ready to go on to the pset.

 Only real limitation is that you should keep your code contained within a single HTML file, which means you'll want to write all your CSS within a `<style>` element inside the `<head>` of your document.
+Or, you can just use [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction) which will help you get started quite rapidly.

 ### Uploading your code